-Intrusive thoughts are “mental events that interrupt the flow of task-related thoughts [despite] efforts to avoid them” (American Psychological Association, 2020) and range in severity from easily manageable to intensely disruptive.
-Any unwanted thought, image, impulse, or urge that seems out of the blue and does not align with one’s actual desires can be considered an intrusive thought.
-To some extent, intrusive thoughts are completely normal and very common!
-Most people occasionally experience intrusive thoughts that do not align with what they know about themselves.
-Beyond mentally noting that the thought stood out to them, they go on with their day quickly, forgetting the thought ever occurred.
+Intrusive thoughts are defined as “mental events that interrupt the flow of task-related thoughts [despite] efforts to avoid them” (American Psychological Association, 2020), and range in severity from easily manageable to intensely disruptive.
+Any unwanted thought, image, impulse, or urge that seems to appear out of the blue and does not align with one’s actual desires can be considered an intrusive thought, and, to some extent, intrusive thoughts are completely normal and very common!
+The majority of people occasionally experience intrusive thoughts that do not align with what they know about themselves and, beyond mentally noting that the thought stood out to them, go on with their day quickly forgetting the thought ever occurred.
 For others, the same intrusive thoughts can become “stuck” in their mind and become incredibly disturbing for the individual.

-Having intrusive thoughts get “stuck” can be very concerning and confusing for the person experiencing them and can often leave people questioning their values, morals, and desires.
-Instead of noticing and then letting go of the thought without paying too much mind, people experiencing intense intrusive thoughts become consumed by the recurring thought and attempts to figure out where it came from, how true it could be, and the implications of having the thought.
-This line of thinking becomes cyclical as they search for answers only intensifies the distress, which, in turn, creates a natural desire to investigate and understand.
+Having intrusive thoughts get “stuck” can be very concerning and confusing for the person experiencing them, and can often leave people questioning their values, morals, and desires.
+Instead of being able to notice and then let go of the thought without paying too much mind, people experiencing intense intrusive thoughts become consumed by the recurring thought and attempts to figure out where it came from, how true it could be, and the implications of having the thought.
+This line of thinking becomes cyclical as they search for answers only intensifies the distress which, in turn, creates a natural desire to investigate and understand.

 Some common intrusive thoughts include:

 - Inappropriate thoughts or images of or relating to sex

 - Thoughts that you may commit a violent or illegal act (when homicidal ideations are not present)

 - Thoughts that you may do something embarrassing or inappropriate

 - Thoughts that you may not love your partner as much as you think you do

 - Thoughts that your religious faith may not be as strong as you think it is